-- New home sales jump in August despite record priceson September 24, 2021 at 3:03 pm
+- New home sales decline in Marchon April 26, 2022 at 3:03 pm

-Existing-home sales dropped 2% to a seasonally-adjusted, annual rate of 5.88 million in August, the National Association of Realtors said Wednesday.
-Compared with August 2020, home sales were down 1.5%.
-Economists polled by MarketWatch had projected existing-home sales to come in at 5.87 million.
-The median sales price of an existing home was up nearly 15% year-over-year at $356,700.
+Existing-home sales decreased 2.7% between February and March, dropping to a seasonally-adjusted, annual rate of 5.77 million, the National Association of Realtors said Wednesday.
+Compared to a year ago, sales were down 4.5%.
+Economists polled by MarketWatch had projected existing-home sales to come in at 5.75 million.

 - Brett Arends's ROI: Retire to Portugal?
 Hot springs in January, no traffic, and universal health care — the best retirement escape you’ve never heard ofon April 19, 2022 at 2:58 pm

 Oh, and it’s not too hard to immigrate, says Boston finance executive Matt Patsky.

 - Housing starts rise despite surging mortgage rateson April 19, 2022 at 1:35 pm

 U.S. home builders started construction on homes at a seasonally-adjusted annual rate of roughly 1.79 million in March, representing a 0.3% increase from the upwardly-revised figures for the previous month, the U.S. Census Bureau reported Tuesday.
 Compared with March 2021, housing starts were up nearly 4%.
 Meanwhile, permitting for new homes occurred at a seasonally-adjusted annual rate of roughly 1.87 million, up 0.4% from February and 6.7% from a year ago.
 Economists polled by MarketWatch had expected housing starts to occur at a median pace of 1.73 million and building permits to come in at a median pace of 1.82 million.